RDjarbeng/RDjarbeng/_posts/2024-10-21-understanding-gradients-with-loss-backward-in-pytorch.md

 This code was tested on a kaggle notebook without a GPU.

 _PS: The cover image with a man holding the test tube is AI-generated.
-THat's what microsoft bing image creator spat out when I described this post._
+That's what microsoft bing image creator spat out when I described this post._